Skip to main content

 At substantial completion, the contractor submits a retainage release invoice for the accumulated retainage amount (typically 5-10% of the total contract).
 Some contracts reduce retainage to 2.5% after 50% completion.
 Billing software tracks these thresholds, calculates retainage release amounts, and generates the final payment application that closes out the project financially.
 Missing the retainage release window costs contractors an average of $8,200 per occurrence.

-Top Construction Billing Software Compared [2026]
+Which Top Construction Billing Software Tools Compare Best in 2026?

 The construction billing software market includes dedicated billing platforms, billing modules within project management suites, and billing features integrated into construction accounting systems.
 Each approach serves different contractor profiles.
 Here is how the leading platforms compare across features, pricing, and ideal use cases.